The Wasserstein-Fourier Distance for Stationary Time Series: A geodesic path between two times series

-This example reveals a key feature of the WF distance: the WF interpolator \emph{moves} the energy across frequencies, whereas {vertical} distances perform a weighted average of the energy distribution.
+This example reveals a key feature of the WF distance: the WF interpolator \emph{moves} the energy across frequencies, whereas {vertical} distances perform a weighted average of the energy distribution, in the sense that computing the distance involves the integral of vertical displacements between the graphs of energy distribution.
 As a consequence, the WF interpolator is \emph{sparse} in frequency: the WF-interpolator between two line spectrum signals is also line spectrum.